pinout-xyz/Pinout.xyz/draft/overlay/RealTimeHAT.md

 -->
 # Real-Time HAT

-The Real-Time HAT extends the Gigabit-Ethernet interface of the Raspberry Pi by professional networking functions.
+Real-Time HAT extends the Gigabit-Ethernet interface of the Raspberry Pi, adding professional networking functions.
 Typical applications are **industrial real-time communication** and **network monitoring**.

-The HAT provides **3 Gigabit-Ethernet ports**, one of which connecting to the Raspberry Pi's Ethernet port.
+The HAT provides **3 Gigabit-Ethernet ports**, one of which is connected to the Raspberry Pi's Ethernet port.
 Connection to the Raspberry Pi is realized via the GPIO connector and via a (short) Ethernet cable.
-Interface SPI0 is for main configuration, using either CE0# or CE1#.
+The SPI0 interface is used for main configuration, using either CE0# or CE1#.

-Additional information on use cases, programming interfaces etc. can be found on [InnoRoute's website](https://innoroute.com/realtimehat/)., e.g., on using the HAT as an **endpoint in Time-Sensitive Networks**, as a **3-port Ethernet switch**, or to **measure and monitor** any kind of the traffic forwarded through the HAT.
+Additional information on use cases, programming interfaces etc. can be found on [InnoRoute's website](https://innoroute.com/realtimehat/), which includes details on using the HAT as an **endpoint in Time-Sensitive Networks**, as a **3-port Ethernet switch**, or to **measure and monitor** any kind of the traffic forwarded through the HAT.

 To install the necessary software, use the following commands: